billmoser/MIDIMixD/README.md

 To return to the initial mode, press `SOLO`-`BANK LEFT` on the MIDIMIX.

 ## Installation
 The best place to install this is in the `Remote Scripts` folder of your `User Library`.
 Open  Live's `Preferences` dialog to find the library location.
 You'll have to create the `Remote Scripts` folder first if it doesn't exist.
-Once installed, you will of course need to enable it as the `Control Surface` for your MIDIMIX under the `Link/Tempo/MIDI` tab of the `Preferences` dialog.
+Download the `.zip` file, and unzip it into the `Remote Scripts` folder.
+You should see a new folder there named `MIDIMixD`.
+Once installed, you will need to enable `MIDIMixD` as the `Control Surface` for your MIDIMIX under the `Link/Tempo/MIDI` tab of the `Preferences` dialog.

 ## Limitations
 I don't have much experience developing controller scripts for Live.
 It's probably possible to retain the `REC ARM` functionality of the original Live script in the default mode, but I couldn't find a way.